Magical Power of Escherichia coli-1885

 • UTIs:

-• From perineum.
+• From the perineum.

 • During sexual activity (honeymoon cystitis).